DestinationSol/vanguardelite/README.md

 # Vanguard Elite
 ![image](assets/ships/imperialBigElite/imperialBigElite.png)

-This module adds the Vanguard Elite (internal name `imperialBigElite`), an upgraded version of the Vanguard.
+This module adds the Vanguard Elite (internal ship name `imperialBigElite`), an upgraded version of the Vanguard.

 It can be obtained by either starting a new game and selecting the ship, or buying it in a station within a system other than the spawn system for 5000 credits.
 This module also adds this ship as an ally